feathersjs-ecosystem/feathers-swift/README.md

 ### Reactive Extensions

-Feathers Swift also providers reactive extensions for ReactiveSwift and RxSwift.
+FeathersSwift also providers reactive extensions for ReactiveSwift and RxSwift.

 To install via Cocoapods: